Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Error Analysis
 • Threshold Optimization

-"Stemming" is a text processing technique used in natural language processing (NLP) to reduce words to their root or base form.
+<h2>"Stemming" is a text processing technique used in natural language processing (NLP) to
+reduce words to their root or base form.</h2>
 • Normalization of Text
 • Feature Extraction
 • Information Retrieval